-FPT\STM\EXT.1.1 The TSF shall be able to provide reliable time stamps for its own use.
+FPT STM EXT.1.1 The TSF shall be able to provide reliable time stamps for its own use.

-FPT\STM\EXT.1.2 The TSF shall [selection: allow the Security Administrator to set the time, synchronise time with external time sources].
+FPT\STM\EXT.1.2 The TSF shall [selection: allow the Security Administrator to set the time, synchronise time with an NTP server].

 Reliable time stamps are expected to be used with other TSF, e.g. for the generation of audit data to allow the Security Administrator to investigate incidents by checking the order of events and to determine the actual local time when events occurred.
 The decision about the required level of accuracy of that information is up to the Administrator.

-The TOE depends on external time and date information, either provided manually by the Security Administrator or through the use of one or more external time sources like NTP servers.
+The TOE depends on time and date information, either provided by a local real-time clock that is manually managed by the Security Administrator or through the use of one or more external NTP servers.
 The corresponding option(s) shall be chosen from the selection in FPT\STM\EXT.1.2.
-The use of a local real-time clock and the automatic synchronisation with an external time source (e.g. NTP server) is recommended but not mandated.
-Note that for the communication with an external time source like an NTP server, the use of FTP\ITC.1 is optional but not mandated.
+The use the automatic synchronisation with an external NTP server is recommended but not mandated.
+Note that for the communication with an external NTP server,

+FCS\NTP\EXT.1 shall be claimed.
 The ST author describes in the TSS how the external time and date information is received by the TOE and how this information is maintained.

-The term "reliable time stamps" refers to the strict use of the time and date information, that is provided externally, and the logging of all discontinuous changes to the time settings including information about the old and new time.
-With this information the real time for all audit data can be determined.
+The term "reliable time stamps" refers to the strict use of the time and date information, that is provided, and the logging of all discontinuous changes to the time settings including information about the old and new time.
+With this information, the real time for all audit data can be determined.
 Note, that all discontinuous time changes, Administrator actuated or changed via an automated process, must be audited.
 No audit is needed when time is changed via use of kernel or system facilities - such as daytime (3) - that exhibit no discontinuities in time.